+The Region

-The Region he north central Florida region spans over 8,000 square miles with 12 counties and 40 municipalities.
+he north central Florida region spans over 8,000 square miles with 12 counties and 40 municipalities.

-In 2019, the population of the north central Florida region was 568,224, an increase of 19,941 persons over the 2009 population of 548,283, representing a 3.6 percent increase.
+In 2021, the population of the north central Florida region was 580,595 an increase of 88,718 persons over the 2011 population of 491,877, representing an 18.0 percent increase.

 The economic base of the north central Florida region relies heavily on the government and services sectors with the University of Florida in Gainesville accounting for a major portion of the government employment.
-The City of Gainesville is the regional retail center and together with Alachua County "The Council is dedicated to improving the quality of life of the region's citizens, by enhancing public safety, protecting regional resources, promoting economic development and providing technical services to local governments." accounts for 47.0 percent of the total population of the north central Florida region.
+The City of Gainesville is the regional retail center and together with Alachua County accounts for 49.0 percent of the total population of the north central Florida region.

+"The Council is dedicated to improving the quality of life of the region's citizens, by enhancing public safety, protecting regional resources, promoting economic development and providing technical services to local governments."

 The north central Florida region spans over 8,000 square miles with 12 counties and 40 municipalities.
-The City of Alachua is a municipality located in the north central Florida region.
+Taylor County is located in the north central Florida region.

-Regional uring 2019, the Council continued to use the North Central Florida Strategic Regional Policy Plan as the primary policy document and basis to provide comments concerning its review responsibilities.
-Regional Planning The North Central Florida Strategic Regional Policy Plan is a long-range guide for the physical, economic and social development of the north central Florida region.
+uring 2021, the Council continued to use the North Central Florida Strategic Regional Policy Plan as the primary policy document and basis to provide comments concerning its review responsibilities.

+Regional Planning

+The North Central Florida Strategic Regional Policy Plan is a long-range guide for the physical, economic and social development of the north central Florida region.
 The regional plan contains regional goals and policies designed to promote a coordinated program of regional actions directed at resolving problems identified in the trends and conditions statements contained within each of the strategic regional subject areas: Affordable Housing; Economic Development; Emergency Preparedness; Natural Resources of Regional Significance; and Regional Transportation.
 The regional plan is the primary policy document of the Council and is the basis for Council comments concerning its review responsibilities.

-Review Activities One of the ways that the Council implemented the re- "The Council used the Strategic Regional Policy Plan as the primary policy document and basis for Council comments concerning its review responsibilities." gional plan was through its review responsibilities.
-Since 1969, the Council has served as the area-wide clearinghouse for all federally-funded projects that affect the physical environment of the north central Florida region.
-In addition, the Council conducts other review activities undertaken as a result of state legislation.
-Reviews included the following types:
+"The Council used the

+Strategic Regional Policy Plan as the primary policy document and basis for Council comments concerning its review responsibilities."